 The research mission of the Faculty of Psychology and Neuroscience is to conduct internationally competitive research of top-quality at the frontiers of new developments.
 Creating and maintaining active partnerships regionally, nationally and internationally.
 Continue placing emphasis on fundamental cognitive research and method development and to apply this in transdisciplinary collaborations.
+Research groups at FPN.

 Cognitive and biological psychology